Articles

 Reading food labels

-In the United States if a food has less than 0.5 grams of trans fat in a serving, the food label can read 0 grams trans fat.
+In the United States, a food label can show 0 grams of trans fat if a food has less than 0.5 grams of trans fat in a serving.

-Products made before the FDA ban of artificial trans fats may still be for sale, so check to see if a food's ingredient list says partially hydrogenated vegetable oil.
-If it does, that means the food contains some trans fat, even if the amount is below 0.5 grams.
+Products made before the FDA ban of added trans fat might still be for sale.
+So check to see if a food's ingredient list says partially hydrogenated oil.
+If it does, that means the food has some trans fat in it, even if the amount is below 0.5 grams.

-This hidden trans fat can add up quickly, especially if you eat several servings of multiple foods containing less than 0.5 grams a serving.
+These hidden trans fats can add up quickly.
+That's especially true if you eat many servings of foods that have less than 0.5 grams a serving.